karthiga-22/codsoft_1/README.md

-🎯 CodSoft Internship – Task 2
+🎯 CodSoft Internship – Task 2 Completed

 💬 Rule-Based Chatbot using Python

 As part of Task 2 in my CodSoft Internship, I built a simple rule-based chatbot in Python that interacts with users using pattern recognition and conditional logic.